Conveniently located to serve St. Louis

 Liposuction (suction-assisted & ultrasound-assisted lipectomy) is a technique used by plastic surgeons to remove unwanted subcutaneous fat deposits on various parts of the body.
 Suction lipectomy can be used to target stubborn fat deposits that are otherwise unresponsive to diet and exercise.
-Although the technique can enhance the effects of diet and exercise, it is not a viable substitute for these practices.
+Although liposuction in St. Louis can enhance the effects of diet and exercise, it is not a viable substitute for these practices.

 This technique is also not a viable solution for obesity or cellulite.
 Paul Rottler, MD, FACS can find a more suitable procedure plan should those be your aesthetic concerns.